saladpalad/ais-cuda-track/assign2_pt2/README.md

 ### Kernel 3: CP Async
 Look at the Memory Workload Analysis section and Memory Chart. \
-Compare the Global Memory Instructions, and Memory Throughput between Kernel 2 and Kernel 3.
+Compare the `Global Memory Instructions`, and `Memory Throughput` between Kernel 2 and Kernel 3.
 What differences do you observe when using cp_async?
 Explain how the asynchronous memory operations contribute to these changes.